The Moat Pit at Culross: Markets and export

 Coal that could be mined in larger lumps, termed "great coile", attracted a higher price and would be used for domestic heating and cooking.
 The market in Scotland would have been limited with Edinburgh the only sizeable town.
 Large coal was preferred partly because small coal could easily be contaminated with rock and stone that was difficult for the customer to detect.
 It was exported to coastal ports in northern Europe and, when exports and imports were allowed, into England as well where "Scotch coal" enjoyed a strong reputation probably because it burned more slowly and its lower combustion temperature made it more suitable for domestic hearths and grates that were still adapting from the use of wood.
 Scottish coal was transported to England by Bernard Lindsay, and Alexander Elphinstone, 4th Lord Elphinstone obtained a licence to export great coals in 1608.

-Scottish coal was used in the glass manufacturing house established by Edward Zouch at Lambeth.
+Scottish coal was used in the glass manufacturing house established by Edward Zouch at Lambeth, and patents for glass manufacture (in 1614) favoured Scottish coal.